1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 14) I have written to you, young men, because you are strong, and the word of God abides in you, and you have overcome the evil one.

-Though it doesn’t feel like it and one is in the middle of some serious battles, the war is over.
+We might be surprised by John’s words.
+The young man, a young Christian (not a new believer), seems to be fighting for his life against the evil one.
+Fortunately, John clearly states they have overcome the evil one.
+Although it doesn’t feel like it and someone is in the midst of serious battles, the war is over.
 Satan has been defeated.
 Why is this truth so important?
 Because Satan aims to destroy our faith.
 In 1 John 5, John identifies our point of victory: our faith.

 “For whatever is born of God overcomes the world; and this is the victory that has overcome the world - our faith” (1 John 5:4).